 One of my all time favorite quotes by author Jean Fleming says, “Every child is a piece of a mother’s heart walking around outside her body.”
-Today six pieces of my heart reside in four different states and I’ve learned distance does not diminish my heart connections.
+Today six pieces of my heart reside in three different states and I’ve learned distance does not diminish my heart connections.
 Neither does their age lessen my passionate love and desire for their well being.

 As I’ve been writing last month and this on parenting as Dennis and I launch our new book, The Art of Parenting, I’m super excited to introduce my son to you in this post as he writes that it’s not just moms whose hearts are irretrievably linked to their kids, but dads, too, give away their hearts to their little ones.

 Ask any parent, and they’ll agree: Parenting is hard.
 As my 4 year old was running away from me the other night, screaming at me as he ran, I realized why this relationship is so hard: My personal desire to be safe is threatened by my kids.